Skip to main content

 Minimum GCSEs Required to be A lawyer

 But let’s go back to GCSEs for a moment and talk about the minimum requirement.
 Typically, law schools expect a minimum of 5 GCSEs at grade 4/C or above, including English and Maths.
+These subjects form the foundation for the skills you’ll need in further education and your legal career.

 This brings us to another commonly asked question: do you need a Maths GCSE to be a lawyer?
 Yes, a Maths GCSE is usually expected.
 However, remember that this doesn’t mean you need to be a Maths genius to be a lawyer.
 It’s more about demonstrating your ability to think logically and solve problems, two skills which are essential in law.